Asifdotexe/StoDir/README.md

 ### 1. Data Collection

 Data collection is a critical first step in the project.
 We gathered historical stock prices for the company Apple Inc. (AAPL) over the past several years.
-The data was sourced from [Yahoo Finance](https://finance.yahoo.com/) and includes the following features:
+The data was sourced from Google Finance and includes the following features:
 - Date
 - Open
 - High